logo

 return 'This is content for some path'

-This examples returns the same values.
+These examples return the same values.

 @app.route('/other/path')